haritchowdhury/LLM-PDF-Chat/README.md

 1. AUTH_SECRET - Random alphanumeric string
 2. AUTH_GITHUB_ID
 3. AUTH_GITHUB_SECRET
    First, you'll need to register your application from here https://github.com/settings/applications/new.
 Every registered OAuth app is assigned a unique Client ID and Client Secret.
 The client secret is used to get an access token for the signed-in user.
-You must include the client secret in your native application, however web applications should not leak this value.
+You must include the client secret in your native application; however, web applications should not leak this value.

    You can fill out every other piece of information however you like, except the Authorization callback URL.
 This is the most important piece to securely setting up your application.
 It's the callback URL that GitHub returns the user to after successful authentication.
 Ownership of that URL is what ensures that users sign into your app, instead of leaking tokens to an attacker.